catrone3/shadowrunNotes/NPCs/Neutral/South Florida/Vincent (Vinnie) Russo.md

 #miami
-Fixer: Vincent (Vinnie) Russo, a well-connected fixer with an extensive network of contacts and information on various shadow dealings, providing valuable resources and connections. - Connection Rating: 4 - Runs The Fixer's Den, a reputable fixer service.
+Fixer: Vincent (Vinnie) Russo, a well-connected fixer with an extensive network of contacts and information on various shadow dealings, providing valuable resources and connections. - Connection Rating: 4 - Runs [[../../../Corps (Local)/South Florida/The Fixer's Den|The Fixer's Den]], a reputable fixer service.